Share of voice across ChatGPT, Perplexity, Claude, and Google AIO — measured across 9.231 shopper prompts and 26 brands.

 Different AI models weight different sources.
 A brand that wins ChatGPT may lag in Google AIO if its retail footprint is weak.

-The Farmer's Dog is named in 19.6% of prompts in this study, making it the most frequently cited brand across the 60 prompts and 240 engine calls.
-Among the top five brands by share of voice, it also holds the strongest average position (1.9), meaning when it is mentioned, it is rarely buried.
-No other brand clears 18%.
-Four brands clear 12%, and two more sit just below that threshold at 11.7% and 11.3% — the concentration at the top is real but not as cliff-edged as a top-four framing suggests.
+The Farmer's Dog is named in 19.6% of prompts in this study, making it the most frequently cited brand.
+Among the top five brands by SoV, it also has the best average position at 1.9 — meaning when it is mentioned, it is rarely buried.
+Several smaller-volume brands post stronger average positions on thinner mention counts (Native Pet at 1.5, Jinx and Wild One at 1.4, Fi at 1.6).
+On aggregate SoV, only The Farmer's Dog is above 18%, though engine-level rates exceed that threshold for other brands (notably Ollie at 21.7% on Gemini and Native Pet at 25% on ChatGPT).
+Four brands clear 12%, and two more sit just below that threshold at 11.7% and 11.3% — concentration at the top is real but not as cliff-edged as a top-four framing suggests.

-A brand sitting in the 10–30% SoV band in this category should not try to unseat The Farmer's Dog on head terms.
-The higher-ROI move over the next quarter is to claim underserved territory: use-case queries around puppies, joint support, post-surgery recovery, and multi-pet households show materially weaker branded citation than head terms in our prompt sample.
+A brand sitting in the 10–30% SoV band in this category should not focus exclusively on head terms against The Farmer's Dog.
+The higher-ROI move over the next quarter is likely to pair any head-term effort with a deliberate claim on underserved territory — use-case queries around puppies, joint support, post-surgery recovery, and multi-pet households are the natural candidates, though prioritization should be validated against the operator's own prompt-level data.
 The cost of becoming the default citation for a thinly contested prompt is materially lower than displacing an incumbent on a contested one.

 Pet-wellness is a research-heavy purchase.
 Owners transferring food, introducing supplements, or managing a diagnosed condition ask questions before they buy: "is this safe for a senior dog," "what do vets recommend for sensitive stomachs," "is Ollie or Nom Nom better for picky eaters."
-Historically these queries flowed through Google's ten blue links, Reddit threads, and a handful of review aggregators.
+As industry context (not a finding in this dataset), these queries have historically flowed through Google's ten blue links, Reddit threads, and a handful of review aggregators.
 They are now increasingly answered in a single synthesized paragraph by ChatGPT, Perplexity, Gemini, or Google's AI Overview.
 The brand named in that paragraph captures disproportionate consideration; the brand omitted is effectively invisible at the top of the funnel.

 This shift is still early, and the four engines behave differently.
-Gemini is the most generous citer in our sample, returning the highest brand-mention rates for most category leaders (e.g., The Farmer's Dog at 26.7%, Ollie at 21.7%, Petco at 11.7%).
-ChatGPT rewards a narrower set of brands heavily — most notably Native Pet at 25%.
-Perplexity's distribution tracks closest to the food-brand-heavy aggregate leaderboard.
-Google AIO over-surfaces retailers relative to the other engines, with Chewy appearing at 13.3%.
+Gemini is often the highest for several top food brands (The Farmer's Dog at 26.7%, Ollie at 21.7%) and also for major retailers (Petco at 11.7%), though the "most generous" label does not hold uniformly — Native Pet and Honest Paws peak on ChatGPT, and Chewy peaks on Google AIO.
+ChatGPT appears especially differentiated, rewarding a narrower set of brands heavily, most notably Native Pet at 25%.
+Perplexity's distribution appears directionally closer to the food-brand-heavy aggregate mix.
+Google AIO shows at least one major retailer — Chewy at 13.3% — over-indexing relative to the other engines; the retailer pattern is not broad (Petco is only 1.7% on AIO) but the Chewy signal is notable.
 The implication for founders is that "AI search optimization" is not yet one discipline — it is four, and the brand-set each engine favors is materially different.

 | Brand | SoV % | Avg Position |